 Arizona Marijuana DUI Laws

-Most people don’t realize that there are more than one to get a Marijuana DUI.
-There are actually two distinct ways the consumption of marijuana can result in a DUI under Arizona law.
-Here’s exactly what the law states:
+Most people don’t realize that there is more than one way to violate Arizona’s Marijuana DUI laws in Arizona.
+Actually, there are two distinct ways the consumption of marijuana can result in a DUI under Arizona law.

 Imagined you consume marijuana on a Sunday.
 However, you don’t have a medical marijuana card.